Maintenance and repairs

 - Scheduling work and potentially working around occupants

-The guidance documents published by the Department on assessing leaky buildings and designing repairs to leaky buildings will help inform builders of issues to be addressed when repairing leaky buildings.
+The guidance documents are on assessing leaky buildings and designing repairs to leaky buildings will help inform builders of issues to be addressed when repairing leaky buildings.

 Secondary building elements can meet their minimum durability requirements with the help of what is termed ’normal maintenance’ of the material or system.
 Normal maintenance is that work generally recognised as necessary to achieve the expected durability of a given building element.
 It is the responsibility of the person specifying the building element to determine the normal maintenance requirements and to nominate them on the plans and specifications submitted for building consent.